Harnkal/RepData_PeerAssessment1/PA1_template.md

 ##   .. ..- attr(*, "format")= chr "h:m:s"
 ```

-It would be possible to work with the variable interval as intergers but when plotting it in a time series the x axis would be out of scale making the visualization not as clear as it could be.So, the package chron was used in order to extrac the time at which each interval was acquire.
+It would be possible to work with the variable interval as integers but when plotting it in a time series the x axis would be out of scale making the visualization not as clear as it could be.So, the package chron was used in order to extract the time at which each interval was acquire.

 ## What is mean total number of steps taken per day?